ShawnHymel/bytegrader-client-learndash/README.md

 > **Note:** You can also set `define('WP_DEBUG', true);` if you want to enable WordPress-wide debugging.

+## Todo

+* Store job IDs to WP backend so that students can retrieve grade later if they close their browser window
+* Implement cleanup strategy to remove old job IDs from backend

 ## License

 All code, unless otherwise specified, is subject to the [MIT License](https://opensource.org/license/mit).
 See the [LICENSE](/LICENSE) file for more details.